 About us

-FoodCycle takes surplus food and turn it into nutritious community meals, with the aim of reducing food waste and food poverty whilst tackling social isolation.
+FoodCycle takes surplus food and turns it into nutritious community meals, with the aim of reducing food waste and food poverty whilst tackling social isolation.
 The volunteer-led meals are open to all, and guests include those from lower-income families, people affected by homelessness and those who cannot afford to buy food.
+We are currently running around 100 local projects, and in 2025 we rescued more than 340,000 KG of food which would have ended up in landfill and served 177,000 nutritious meals for our guests.

 FoodCycle’s core aims are to: